KebabLord/js-hacks/steal-brainrot/README.md

+# Steal Brainrot Online Hack & Cheat Script
 This project is a user script for hacking the roblox's "steal brainrot" rip-off flash game "steal brainrot online".
 Before it was removed from crazygames for being a "rip off", a lot of grown adults were playing this game.
 Now it's only available at [msn](https://www.msn.com/en-us/play/games/Steal-Brainrot-Online/cg-9pltx207s22g), [yandex](https://yandex.com/games/app/447574) and [playhop](https://playhop.com/app/447574).

+The server almost fully trusts the client so you can send custom websocket messages to manipulate anything.
+This is a fun quick project i made in few hours for le epic trolling.
+I no longer play it tho

 # How to install
 First install Violentmonkey browser extension